SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Wilkes University Nesbitt School of Pharmacy discussed the reason for a career change and how to handle a scenario where an elderly individual is lost in the pharmacy.
-The latter question focused on demonstrating empathy and problem-solving skills, reflecting real-life situations that may arise in a pharmacy setting.
+Students said the most difficult question asked at Wilkes University Nesbitt School of Pharmacy discussed reasons for a career change and how to handle a situation with a lost elderly customer at the pharmacy.
+The interview may have been in an MMI format with potential nondisclosure agreements in place, as indicated by the nature of the questions mentioned.

 • Why the career change (IT management/system implementation to pharmacy)?